KipCollo/ToolsCorn/DevOps/Containerization/Docker/Readme.md

 - <https://docs.docker.com/network/host/>

 >The host networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server.

+## Ignoring dockerfiles

+Create a .dockerignore files.It igonres the files.